Pre-training Intent-Aware Encoders for Zero- and Few-Shot Intent Classification: Experiment

 \subsection{Implementation Details}

 Here, we describe detailed information when pre-training our \ours{} model and employing it for zero- and few-shot IC tasks.

-We use \textit{paraphrase-mpnet-base-v2}, which is the same encoder used in the \sbert{} baseline, as an initial model for building our \ours{} model.
-The optimal hyperparameters are found based on the validation set described in~\Cref{sec:pretraining_details}.
+We use \textit{paraphrase-mpnet-base-v2}, the same encoder used in the \sbert{} baseline, as an initial model for further pre-training in our approach.
+The hyperparameters are tuned based on the validation set described in~\Cref{sec:pretraining_details}.
 As a result, we set the training epochs to 1, the learning rate to 1e-6, the batch size to 50, and $\lambda$ to 2.

 After pre-training, we apply the model to zero- and few-shot IC tasks in the 5-way and N-way settings.
 The baselines we compare with only experiment with a 5-way setting where the task is predicting the correct intent from among five candidate classes.
 We further include an N-way setting, where N can be much larger than five because, in practice, it is often required to assign more than five intents in building TOD systems.
 When evaluating models on the N-way setting, we use all the intent classes in the test set as candidate intents, for example, 27-way for Banking77 and 50-way for Clinc150.
 We set K, which is the number of examples per intent in an episode, to 0 and 1 to experiment with zero- and one-shot IC.
 Finally, we treat intent labels as examples when creating prototypes for each intent.
 This enables experiments in the zero-shot setting and enhances performance in the few-shot setting.
 To denote the usage of labels as examples, we append `L-' prefixes to the method names (e.g., L-\ours).